Why you should prioritize configurability

 Again, one set of standards does not serve all journals.
 Some open access journals need to gather funder and agreement information at the submission stage while others do so at a later stage.
 Some journals require keywords to be selected upon submission, while others like to gather information on suggested reviewers.
 All journals have their own list of required files for submissions vs. resubmissions, and the list goes on.

 While administrative staff for the journal will be happy with a submission process that can be tailored to capture all necessary information, it is equally important to keep the submission process easy and user-friendly for authors.
-Afterall, a cumbersome submission process could be a deterrent for future submissions.
+After all, a cumbersome submission process could be a deterrent for future submissions.
 This is where being able to accommodate integrations such as Penelope.ai’s Active Author Guidelines and others that simplify the submission process can be a bonus.
-Striking the proper balance between keeping the process user-friendly and meeting all the journal’s administrative requirements, and assisting the author where possible is an art, and a system that is highly configurable will be able to rise to the occasion, meeting both sets of needs.
+Striking the proper balance between keeping the process user-friendly, meeting all the journal’s administrative requirements, and assisting the author where possible is an art, and a system that is highly configurable will be able to rise to the occasion, meeting both sets of needs.

 Configurability in the review process

-However, the platform should also provide additional features that allow the journal to customise their interactions with reviewers, and maintain a good relationship with each of them.
-Having software that, for example, can idicate which reviewers are available when; allow personalisation of reviewer invitations or allow administrators to extend reviewer deadlines when necessary, could prove invaluable in maintaining good relations with these valued contributors instead of irritating them with irrelevant or confusing interactions.
+The platform should provide not only options to additional features that allow the journal to customise their interactions with reviewers, and maintain a good relationship with each of them.
+Having software that, for example, can indicate which reviewers are available when; allow personalisation of reviewer invitations or allow administrators to extend reviewer deadlines when necessary, could prove invaluable in maintaining good relations with these valued contributors instead of irritating them with irrelevant or confusing interactions.

 Simultaneously, if the reviewer evaluation form can be changed to suit the individual journal, it can be set up to ask exactly the questions the editors need answered in order to facilitate decision-making.
-Having a highly configurable system can, in short, serve both the reviewers and the editorial staff, keeping the review process effortless, providing valuable information and preserving appropriate timing and messaging in the journal-reviewer relationship.
+Having a customizable system can, in short, serve both the reviewers and the editorial staff, keeping the review process effortless, providing valuable information and preserving appropriate timing and messaging in the journal-reviewer relationship.
 Likewise, the peer reviewer experience of receiving an invitation to review, logging in and delivering the evaluation will be clear and user-friendly.

 Configurability provides longevity in your peer review system

 In short, all peer review software might appear to be created equal, but is not quite that simple.
 While price point is an important parameter and a good user experience is always the goal, without the configurability of the more sophisticated peer review software systems, the needs of the journal stakeholders and, therefore, the needs of the journal cannot not be fully met.
-Considering how configurable the new system will be when considering adopting a new system.
+Configurability is key when considering a new system.
 A properly configured system will streamline your processes and make your journal as efficient as possible.
 This not only provides added value from the start, but also in the long run by being able to adapt and change with the journal’s needs as it grows.
 Read more about utilizing configure options and best practices in our blog, The Efficient Peer Review Journal.

 Kultorvet 11, 2. floor